mariegrace31/budgetBuddy/README.md

 ## 📖 Microverse Recipe App <a name="about-project"></a>

-**Budget Buddy** is is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+**Budget Buddy** is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.

 ## 🛠 Built With <a name="built-with"></a>